marcgg/marcgg.github.com/_posts/2015-08-18-deadlines-estimates-software-startup.md

 ### Real Deadlines

 There are deadlines in the real world.
 It's just the way it is.
 Sometimes you need to have something done by a certain date.
-Let's say you run an online store and you need to release a crucial new feature before black friday.
+Let's say you run an online store and you need to release a crucial new feature before black Friday.
 If you miss this date, you will loose a lot of money and potentially destroy the company.

 If everyone is aware of it and the company is well prepared, facing a deadline can be easy and without stress.
-For instance if you need 1 month to get a feature out for black friday, but you start working on it 6 months in advance, everything should be fine.
+For instance if you need 1 month to get a feature out for black Friday, but you start working on it 6 months in advance, everything should be fine.

-These deadlines are perfectly valid to me and they are often exceptionnal.
+These deadlines are perfectly valid to me and they are often exceptional.
 It's just how real life operates, sometimes you have a hard date you can't change and that's it.
 Companies need to make sure they explain well why they end up in a situation where a deadline has appeared and put the needed ressources in place so that the deadline is met.
 For instance, they might need to hire extra help, pay overtime or give up on some unessential feature details.
 In these situations you can use estimates to make better decisions on what to do in order to succeed.

-Of course these real life deadlines are exceptionnal, if you have one every week it's symptomatic of a deeper business related problem.
+Of course these real life deadlines are exceptional, if you have one every week it's symptomatic of a deeper business related problem.

 ### Artificial Deadlines or "Fake" Deadlines